Mapledurham: Civil parish

 The civil parish of Mapledurham covers a considerably larger area than the village itself, and includes the even smaller settlements of Trench Green and Chazey Heath in the Chiltern Hills above the village.
 It is bordered to the west by the parishes of Whitchurch-on-Thames and Goring Heath, to the north by the parish of Kidmore End, to the east by the Reading suburb of Caversham, and to the south by the River Thames.

 In the 2011 census, Mapledurham civil parish had a population of 317, an increase of 37 over the previous census in 2001.
 For local government purposes the civil parish forms part of the district of South Oxfordshire within the county of Oxfordshire.
 It is in the Henley constituency of the United Kingdom Parliament.
-Adjacent to the parish is the Mapledurham ward of the Borough of Reading, which is a subdivision of that town's suburb of Caversham and in the county of Berkshire.
+The former Mapledurham ward of the Borough of Reading was adjacent to the parish.

 Estate

 By the time of the Domesday Book, what is now the Mapledurham estate comprised two separate manors, Mapledurham Gurney and Mapledurham Chazey.
-Mapledurham Gurney was purchased by Richard Blount in 1490, and has remained in the ownership of his descendents ever since.
+Mapledurham Gurney was purchased by Richard Blount in 1490, and has remained in the ownership of his descendants ever since.
 Richard Blount's grandson, Sir Michael Blount, bought Mapledurham Chazey in 1582 and merged the two estates.
 Sir Michael was also responsible for the building of the current Mapledurham House on the site of the manor house of Mapledurham Gurney.
 The manorial seat of Mapledurham Chazey no longer exists, but is believed to have been on or near the site now occupied by Chazey Court Barn.

 The Mapledurham estate owns much of the village and parish.
 It also includes the Mapledurham Watermill, a historic and still operational watermill on the River Thames, and Mapledurham House, an Elizabethan stately home.
 The estate currently belongs to the family of John "Jack" Eyston.
 At one time the estate included several farms, but farming has now been consolidated on a single farm.
 The estate has strongly diversified into leisure activities, and includes two golf courses and several holiday cottages.
 Additionally the house, watermill and surrounding grounds are opened to the public on weekend and bank holiday afternoons from April to September.